When Your New Year Doesn’t Start The Way You Wanted

 Did your 2019 start off the way you wanted?

 Do you want your New Year’s Eve back so that you can do it all again?
+Did your new year fail to start the way you wanted it to?

 Let me tell you, mine absolutely has not started the way I wanted.